 the revelation of Jesus Christ to the world as we speak the oracle of God that

-flows from us, which has become our identity.
+flows from us, which is our new identity.

 Eph 1-17